 A car hits a motorcycle in an intersection injuring both the rider and passenger around 1:50 p.m., Friday, February 9, 2019.
 According to the St. Petersburg Police Department, a 20-year-old driver of a Lexus pulled out from sitting at a stop sign at N. 19th St. and Haines Rd. and hit a Harley Davidson motorcycle broadside.

 The impact ejected the bike’s rider and passenger sending them to the pavement.
-They are both listed in serious condition at a local hospital, and the driver of the Lexus was cited for failure to yield to the right-of-way at an intersection.
+They listed both in serious condition at a local hospital.
+Police cited the driver of the Lexus for failure to yield to the right-of-way at an intersection.

-When a motorcycle and car are in a crash, motorcycle riders are much more likely to be injured or killed.
+When a car hits a motorcycle in a crash, it’s more likely the motorcycle riders will sustain injuries or death.
 According to many federal studies, a motorcycle rider involved in a crash is six times more likely to be killed or seriously injured.
 In 2017, 40,000 people died in auto accidents, and 12 percent (5,000) of those were from motorcycle rider or passengers.
 However, motorcycle riders make up only three percent of vehicle operators.

-The fatality rate, which is the number of deaths per 100,000 miles traveled, of a passenger vehicle was 11.1 in 2017, and a motorcycle rider has a rate of 56.3.
-This shows that motorcyclists have a significantly higher chance of being killed or seriously injured.
+The fatality rate, which is the number of deaths per 100,000 miles traveled, of a passenger vehicle was 11.1 in 2017.
+Yet, motorcycle riders had a rate of 56.3.
+This shows the higher chance motorcyclists have for death or serious injury.